 Dr. Janet McLaughlin

-Assistant Professor, Health Studies; Research Associate, International Migration Research Centre (IMRC), WLU
+Assistant Professor, Health Studies; Research Associate, International Migration Research Centre (IMRC), WLU (on leave)

 Contact InformationEmail: firstname.lastname@example.org